ascott1/ethical-web-dev/web-apps-that-work-everywhere/05-offline.md

 </aside>

-Service Workers present us with many possibilities for how we handle user connectivity.
-For our purposes, let’s build a simple static site example that will cache all of our site’s static assets.
-If you are interested in following along, you can download a Service Worker free version of this example at [https://github.com/ascott1/sw-demo/archive/no-sw.zip](https://github.com/ascott1/sw-demo/archive/no-sw.zip).

 The first step of working with a Service Worker is registering the script that will contain our Service Worker code.
 Let’s begin by adding that code to our HTML pages.
 At the bottom of the page, just before the closing `</body>` tag let’s add the script registration: